Peter12Rock/Data-Science-ML-AI/README.md

 # Data-Science-ML-AI
-This repository contains exercises and project using Machine learning algorithms
+This repository contains exercises and projects using Machine learning algorithms